 What Type of Injuries Can Defective Products Cause?

 Many consumers are fortunate as many product defects cause only minor injuries.
 However, dangerous products can cause permanent, severe, or even fatal injuries.
 It is not only clearly dangerous products like power tools, machinery, and medical devices that can cause serious injury when defective.
 Even cosmetics and children’s toys can be dangerous when defective.

-Shaked Law Firm represents consumers who have suffered serious injuries due to defective products including:
+Shaked Law Personal Injury Lawyers represents consumers who have suffered serious injuries due to defective products including: